ababic2/Numericki_Algoritmi1_2019-2020/README.md

-# Numericki Algoritmi 2019-2020
+# Numerical Algorithms 2019-2020

-Rješenja zadataka sa zadaća na predmetu Numerički algoritmi.
+Solved exercises from the **Numerical Algorithms** course.